ahmadajmi/rtl-article/README.md

 </html>
 ```

-The layout requires that in the normal direction (LTR) the `main` section should be float to the left, while `aside` should be to the right.
+The layout requires that in the normal direction (LTR) the `main` section should be floated to the left, while `aside` should be to the right.

 ``` css